-By default, once a WordPress media file is protected by Prevent Direct Access Gold, it’s only accessible to admin users.
+By default, once a WordPress media file is protected by Prevent Direct Access Gold, it’s only accessible to admin users and the file’s author.
 You can change this default permission under its settings.
 Additionally, you can customize individual file access permission using Access Restriction extension.
 What’s more, you can even grant your private media files access to different membership types with Membership Integration extension.

 File Access Permission Priority

 #2 Priority: Prevent Direct Access Gold Global Settings